AnthonyEdmonds/govuk-laravel/docs/components/radios.md

 By default, a `text-input` component will be shown.

-You may specify the type of input by setting the array key to a valid method in the `GovukQuestion` helper.
+You may specify the type of input by setting the `type` key to any form input component:

+* date-input
+* file-upload
+* password
+* radios
+* select
+* text-input
+* textarea
+* time-input

-You must provide an array of keys which are compatible with the input component you want to use.
+Each input must have all the keys needed for the input you want to use.

 The `name` and `label` keys should be considered a minimum for any input type, though some components may have other requirements.